Fall 2017 Courses

 - DTC 338 Special Topics: Sound Installations (2017)

 Explores the conceptualization, making, and exhibition of intermedia time based sound art.
 This is an expansion on the concept of art installation in that sound introduces the concept of time necessary for listening to the work(s) featured in the installation.
 The focus of this installation is civic engagement with what we have learned (regarding the power of sound to create and maintain imaginative sense of space and place), what we have created (our sound installation artifacts), and the context in which we have done both (our class / university program).
-Student artifacts 2017.
+Student projects 2017.

 - DTC 338 Special Topics: Audio Performance (2015)

 Experiments with the use of digital sound in radio and audio performance.
 Students produced audio performances based on scripts written in DTC 499 Writing for Audio Media and participated in the Re-Imagined Radio performance of The Case Files of Dr. Moreau in April 2015.
-Student artifacts 2015.
+Student projects 2015.

 - DTC 338 Special Topics: Digital Multimedia Graphic Novels (2012, 2011)